lawrennd/old_talks/_data-science/from-innovation-to-deployment.md

 ---
 title: "From Innovation to Deployment"
-subtitle: "Machine Learning Systems Design"
+subtitle: "Auto AI and Machine Learning Systems Design"
 abstract: >
+  In this talk we introduce a five year project funded by the UK's Turing Institute to shift the focus from developing AI systems to deploying AI systems that are safe and reliable.

   The AI systems we are developing and deploying are based on interconnected machine learning components.
 There is a need for AI-assisted design and monitoring of these systems to ensure they perform